omglolpower/OpenGL-project/README.md

 # a visual studio project should be created using template Default OpenGL project upd4
 # shaders folder shoud be in C:\\dev
 # Dependencies folder should be in solution directory
+;
+you move a big circlea and "eat" small ones. circles change the color gradually.